philschanely/course-web1/_lessons/06-intro-to-css.md

 ### Study Tools

 Review the key takeaways from this module.
 Memorize each of the following tags or attributes and understand what they are used for:

 * `<link/>`
 * `<style>`

+Prepare answers to the following questions as you study for the exam covering this lesson:

+* What are mood boards and style tiles?
+Compare and contrast their purposes and components.
+* What role do metaphors play in planning site style?
+* What elements of web design come into play when planning design style?
+* What are some of the crucial features of working with typography on the web?